iblekhman14/CPU4990H_2024_Networking/README.md

-WIP
+README is still a WIP

 Plan of action:
-I plan on spreading the timeline out across the full 15 weeks of the semester, most likely into three sections.
-The first and longest section will be doing analysis of the high and low density areas and calculating a variety of factors.
-I will then go in and manually collect the data and verify whether the initial theories and expectations were correct.
-Once I do that I will conduct an analysis on the data, and run simulation models to predict whether my proposed changes would help, reduce bandwith congestion.
-Finally I will organize all my data and results and draw a conclusion from them and make the poster.
-I would like everything other than the poster to be done by december 1st of the fall semester, so to leave myself ample time for creating a poster and wrapping up all other work.
+I plan to spread the project timeline across the full 15 weeks of the semester, most likely into three sections.
+The first and longest section will analyze high and low-density areas and calculate various factors.
+I will then manually collect data to verify initial theories and expectations.
+After that, I will analyze the data and run simulation models to predict whether my proposed changes would help reduce bandwidth congestion.
+Finally, I will organize all my data and results, draw conclusions, and create the poster.
+I aim to complete everything except the poster by December 1st of the fall semester, to leave myself ample time for making the poster and wrapping up all other work.

+As a note 8/29/2024 around 1-3pm the school had a sitewide partial outage over wifi.

-So to summarize:
+To summarize:
-weeks 1-2: Acquiring any hardware or software that is necessary as well as initial hypothesis weeks 3-8: Gathering data, and completing projections weeks 7-10: Analysis of data weeks 9-12: Drawing conclusions, implementing improved model weeks 13-15: Concluding project, making poster
+Weeks 1-2: Acquire any necessary hardware or software and form initial hypotheses.
+Weeks 3-8: Gather data and complete projections.
+Weeks 7-10: Analyze data.
+Most likely python scripts to scrape mean median and all that.
+Weeks 9-12: Conclude, and propose an improved model/suggestions.
+Weeks 13-15: Conclude the project, and make the poster.

-General Hypothesis: Speeds slow down to high congestion.
-Download is vulnerable to the wims of an upload test.
+General Hypothesis: Speeds slow down due to high congestion.
+Downloads are vulnerable to the whims of an upload test.
+Too many students using access points or are there too many students on the internet in general?
+Could be a single problem or a combination of multiple problems such as the access point being overloaded, the router overloaded, are we lacking bandwidth for the school?

+Tools Used:

 Testing methodologies:
-Methods that might need to be done to put strain on a network and possibly isolate issues...
+Methods that might need to be done to put strain on a network and isolate issues...
-* Downloading a large file from a known high speed server on one device and run a ping and speedtest in parallel on another device measuring changes from one to another.
-Similarly test this theory with an upload test.
+- Downloading a large file from a known high-speed server on one device and running a ping and speed test in parallel on another device to measure changes.
+Similarly, testing this theory with an upload test.

-*
+- Running a speed test between two devices locally.
+Device 1 -> access point -> Device 2.
+Possibly Device1 -> access point -> Router -> access point -> Device 2.

+- Run a multitude of ping tests.
+  One such idea is maybe testing using a wired device compared to a wireless to see if it's a wireless access point problem or if the routers a level above are causing it to fail.

+- Speak to IT to ask what they might consider to be an issue.
+Ask about architecture.

+Potential Solutions:

+-